dzervas/tsipis/README.md

 ## Building the images with packer

 You will need `jq`, `packer` & `virtualbox`.

 VirtualBox also needs 'Oracle VM VirtualBox Extension Pack'.
-On Arch Linux install it with `pacman -S virtualbox-ext-vnc`
+To install it execute `scripts/virtualbox-ext.sh` (take a look, it's not scary)

 Initialize image storage to build images with packer: